ethan-cheong/ethan-cheong.github.io/_posts/2020-12-24-traditional-marriage.md

     def getRemainingPreferences(self):
         return self.remaining_preferences

+    def setRemainingPreferences(self, input):
+        self.remaining_preferences = collections.deque(input)

     def getRejected(self):
         self.remaining_preferences.popleft() # time complexity O(1)
 {% endhighlight %}
 Women need several additional characteristics: they have a `man_list`, which shows the men that visit them each night.
 We need to be able to add men to this list, as well as clear the list after each night.
 They also need the ability to choose their most preferred men, as well as generate a list of men that they reject.
+Finally, we should also add the ability to adjust their preferences.
 {% highlight python %}
 class Woman(Person):
     def __init__(self, identity, n):